prusa3d/Prusa-Link/README.md

 user on port 8080 - or any other, then redirect the port 80 to the port PrusaLink is listening on using these commands.

+### Running behind a reverse-proxy
+If you got a proxy that changes the URI path, add the X-Forwarded-Prefix header.
+PrusaLink will use it to construct the correct URLs for the web interface.

 ```bash
 # use -i to specify the interface affected
 iptables -t nat -A PREROUTING -p tcp --dport 80 -j REDIRECT --to-port 8080